 There is no booking system for it.
-It’s on the first come first serve basis.
-With basic and clean facilities it’s perfect for budget travellers.
+It’s on a first come first serve basis.
+With basic and clean facilities it’s perfect for budget travelers.

-This park is directly opposite the beach with its white sand and sky blue sea and it isn’t uncommon to see pods of dolphin and migrating whales in the Bay.
+This park is directly opposite the beach with its white sand and sky-blue sea and it isn’t uncommon to see pods of dolphins and migrating whales in the Bay.

-Just minutes walk from a beautiful white sand beach and set in the native bushland.
+Just a minute’s walk from a beautiful white sand beach and set in the native bushland.